midonet/midonet/misc/perf/README.md

 * Similarly, template file locations specified in qa/perf/jmxtrans/json/midolman.json need to point to corresponding template files under `$CONFDIR`/jmxtrans/templates.
+* Packages in this source tree have been built prior to invokation of perftests.sh.

 ## Running a performance test